AODA Multi-Year Accessibility Plan

 Design of Public Spaces: We will meet accessibility laws when building or making major changes to public spaces.
 Currently, DUCA’s public spaces include:

-We will put procedures in place to prevent service disruptions to the accessible parts of our public spaces.
+Procedures are in place to prevent service disruptions to the accessible parts of our public spaces.

 Notice of Temporary Disruption: DUCA will make every reasonable effort to provide Members with notice in the event of a planned or unexpected disruption in the services or facilities usually used by persons with disabilities.
 This notice will include information about the reason for the disruption, the anticipated duration, and a description of alternative facilities or services, if available.